makukha/multipython/README.md

 | `py27` | 20.3.4 | 44.1.1 | 3.28.0 | 20.15.1 |
 <!-- docsub: end -->

-<span>✨</span> latest version, will be updated in future releases.
+<span>✨</span> latest version, will be updated in upcoming releases.

 ## tox version

-The default tox version v4.5.1.1 is dictated by [virtualenv support](https://virtualenv.pypa.io/en/latest/changelog.html) of Python versions.
+The minimal tox version v4.5.1.1 is dictated by [virtualenv support](https://virtualenv.pypa.io/en/latest/changelog.html) of Python versions.
 Virtualenv v20.22 dropped support for Python 3.6, v20.27 dropped support of Python 3.7.
 Depending on minimal Python version used in custom environment, tox version will be automatically selected by `py install`.

 | Min Python version | virtualenv  | tox     |
 |--------------------|-------------|---------|